 For admittance to degree candidacy, students must have satisfied all prerequisites and completed a minimum of 39 approved course credits in 16 months of full-time attendance.
-Students can choose to take courses on a part-time basis, however, the final semester will be full-time, and course credits must be completed within 5 years.
 Please contact the program chair for information.
-Student must achieve a final grade point average (GPA) of at least 3.0, and had their qualifying thesis project approved by their committee.
+Student must achieve a final grade point average (GPA) of at least 3.0 and have had their qualifying thesis project approved by their committee.
 Students must have advanced to degree candidacy before being permitted to attend graduation ceremonies.